- 8 Interesting Shrines in Kanazawa Not to Miss - 16 May 2025

 Check tickets for your dates here.

-If you can’t get into Borderless, you can visit teamLab’s other site teamLab Planets which just extended its opening until 2027.
+If you can’t get into Borderless, you can visit teamLab’s other site teamLab Planets which extended its size in January 2025 with new exhibits (see more about the new areas here)

-Again it’s very popular so you should book a few weeks in advance if you can – and I’d advise booking as early as possible if you’re in a group of more than two, or you have a specific time in mind.
+Again, it’s very popular—in fact, right now, it’s busier than teamLab Borderless—so you should book a few weeks in advance if you can.
+I’d advise booking as early as possible if you’re in a group of more than two or you have a specific time in mind.

 Buy teamLab Planets tickets here.